 3. Responsive Websites:

 In this case, there is only one website that renders perfectly on the desktop and the mobile screens as well.
 The structure of these websites gets changed when people view from devices with different screen sizes there is no need to maintain separate versions for the desktop and mobile.
-This is the ideal structure that is easy to maintain and is largely future-ready.
+This is the ideal structure that is easy to maintain and is ready for the future.

 About Mobile First Indexing